sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/maintenance/upgrade-guide.md

   --version=0.7.0  # Specific stable version
 ```

-> **Safe Rollback**: As long as the unstable version was never set as the stored version, rollback is guaranteed to work without data loss.
+As long as the unstable version was never set as the stored version, rollback is guaranteed to work without data loss.

 #### Emergency Rollback